the-vtex-files/the-vtex-files.github.io/discovery.md

 I kept aiming and firing, and I only had the option of the standard, constructed by the company and usually reliable to kill any form that deviates from the citizens of VteX.
 Following the conglomerate's decree, all foreign matter must be eliminated to avoid inconvenience.

-"Who the hell are you .. you should be exterminated and burnt to ashes by now."
+"Who the hell are you .. you should've met god and burnt to ashes by now."

 "Hi, I'm Divock", said the chimeric being "I got a msg for you."<br> I was recognizing his words, a message, that is information, which can only be interpreted with a sufficient amount of uneconomic noise.<br>
-"How come there is communication between us, you're obviously alien?"

-"Things got horribly wrong,<br>
+"Things got horribly wrong, they've cancelled time.<br> Face it, you're just a steel case
 And you know what?
 You've only 'made it' here coz of your ambiguous name.
-Face it, you're a steel case with some wires and ceramics inside.
-Still, u're a hybrid, nothing but virtual matter but And I'm definitely not alien, especially not to you."
+And I'm definitely not alien, especially not to you"

-I didn't get it back then and naively believed I'm made out of flesh, bones and blood, was my experience caused by trauma?
+flesh, bones and blood,

-I didn't know how to act, so I treated the bloke and scenario as a hallucination, "must be a virus I've catched."
+I treated the bloke and scenario as a hallucination, "must be a virus I've catched."
+But the longer I've talked to him, my stable reality crumbled, am I losing it?

+"How come there is communication between us, you're obviously alien?"
 "Still curious about the msg tho, tbh."
 Are you sure you can READ it? the interpretation of noise requires plenty of skill. hooman skill.<br>

 "Who is the sender?"

-"Again ..
-It is you, your past you, your language was different then though, lots of noise you were talking."<br>
+"It is you, your past you, your language was different then though, lots of noise you were talking."<br>

 "Here's the usb.
 It contains some plain text and a greyscale image, lossless compression, no harmful data, basically."<br>
 This is a true statement.<br>